 The cleaning company has a profit margin problem it doesn’t realise

 If you ask a cleaning industry entrepreneur how much they lose each year due to disputes, the most common answer is: “not much, just the odd refund”.
-If, however, you look at the actual figures — those emerging from an analysis of the records of a sample of companies in the sector — the answer changes radically.
-The professional cleaning sector in Italy has one of the highest margin erosion rates of all B2B services, and avoidable disputes are a significant component of this.
+If, however, you look at the actual figures, those emerging from an analysis of the records of a sample of companies in the sector, the answer changes radically.
+The professional cleaning sector in Italy has one of the highest rates of margin erosion among all B2B services, and avoidable disputes are a significant component of this.

 We are talking about a sector that structurally operates on already squeezed margins: contracts are won on the cheap, price competition is fierce, and labour costs account for over 70% of turnover.
 In this context, every refund granted, every hour of work unpaid due to a dispute, every discount wrested from a dissatisfied customer is a direct blow to the company’s survival.
 Not to growth: to survival.